On the growth of the Floer barcode: Proofs and refinements

 \subsection{Lagrangian tomograph}

 Let $L$ be a closed Lagrangian submanifold of a symplectic manifold $M^{2n}$.
-A \emph{Lagrangian tomograph} is a map $\Psi\colon B\times L\to M$, where $B=B^d$ is a ball of possibly very large dimension $d$.
-The map $\Psi$ has the following properties:
+A \emph{Lagrangian tomograph} is a map $\Psi\colon B\times L\to M$, where $B=B^d$ is a ball of possibly very large dimension $d$, which satisfies the following properties:

 \begin{itemize}